m4mallu/intermediabot/README.md

 # [IntermediaBot](https://github.com/m4mallu/intermediabot) 🤖

 An Open Source ALL-In-One Telegram RoBot, that can do a lot of things.

+# Upgraded:

+Support for this repo is being discontinued !

+An upgraded version of this bot can see [HERE](https://github.com/m4mallu/ashesOFpheonix)

 # About :
 A advanced telegram bot which performs the following functions differently.